anuragranj/spynet/README.md

 1. Our warping code is based on [qassemoquab/stnbhwd.](https://github.com/qassemoquab/stnbhwd)
 2. The images in `samples` are from Flying Chairs dataset:
    Dosovitskiy, Alexey, et al. "Flownet: Learning optical flow with convolutional networks."
 2015 IEEE International Conference on Computer Vision (ICCV).
 IEEE, 2015.

+## License
+Free for non-commercial and scientific research purposes.
+For commercial use, please contact ps-license@tue.mpg.de.
+Check LICENSE file for details.

 ## When using this code, please cite
 Ranjan, Anurag, and Michael J. Black.
 "Optical Flow Estimation using a Spatial Pyramid Network." arXiv preprint arXiv:1611.00850 (2016).